Porto and Vila Nova de Gaia: A Tale of Two Cities

 Other cellars worth visiting are Sandeman and Taylor's.

-The Douro River: The Lifeline that Connects
+The Douro Valley: The Lifeline that Connects

 The Douro River, the thread that weaves these two cities together, is a spectacle.
 The Dom Luís I Bridge, a double-deck iron bridge, offers stunning panoramic views of both cities.